 a comprehensive land review and site assessment process.

-The housing supply from allocations on occupied employment land has been discounted by 15% to take account of the multiple delivery constraints that typically affect such sites and that are likely to reduce delivery on a minority of sites.
-Delivery constraints include poor ground conditions and the need for large-scale master-planning, land assembly, business relocations and residential service access improvements.

-The supply from other commitments in the current supply and allocated in the urban area has also been discounted by 10% to allow for non-implementation, as some of these sites are also affected by delivery constraints such as poor ground conditions.

-The supply from sites with planning permission but not yet under construction has been discounted by 5% in accordance with historic lapse rates.
-These discounts are balanced rates that take account of the likely availability of external funding to address constraints, as set out in the Viability and Delivery Study.

-Together, these discounts provide sufficient flexibility in the housing land supply to meet any unforeseen circumstances.

 Allowances for structural change, as detailed in the Urban Capacity Review (2024), are made up of two sources - potential sites and surplus floorspace within West Bromwich Strategic Centre (drawing on the West Bromwich Master Plan and Interim Planning Statement) and for Tiers Two and Three centres (as defined in Policies SCE4 and SCE5).
 The structural change allowances are over and above the small windfall site allowance.
 The latter represents a continuation of historic rates, whereas the former represents a structural change in the factors giving rise to new housing sites which is predicted will generate additional supply over the Plan period.
 These include changes to shopping patterns, permitted development rights and work patterns arising from COVID impacts.

-The Plan period has been divided into four phases, covering every five years from 2024.
-Housing targets for each phase are provided in Table 5.
-These are based on the housing trajectory set out in Appendix I, with further detail provided in the SHLAA.
-The trajectory demonstrates a steady supply of housing completions over the Plan period, justifying consistent housing targets throughout the Plan period.
-As set out in the NPPF (paragraph 76), the Council is seeking to confirm through the SLP the existence of a five - year housing land supply from the year of adoption (2025).
+Table 7 details the housing land supply for the plan period.
+An indicative annualised delivery timeline is set out in the trajectory in Appendix G. The trajectory demonstrates a steady supply of housing completions over the Plan period.
+As set out in the NPPF (paragraph 76), the Council is seeking to confirm through the SLP the existence of a five - year housing land supply from the year of adoption (2026).
 For this purpose, the buffer applied to housing supply (as set out in the housing trajectory) will be 20%, in line with the most recent Housing Delivery Test results (2023).

 Windfall Development